 VCD#733 Shaolin Soft Boxing

-About 1 Hour, See Main VCD page for prices,
+About 1 Hour, VCD pricing, Chinese Only

 The saying is that Shaolin goes from hard to soft.
 Due to the extensive structure of the system people study for years without reaching the soft.
 There is definitely softness within the Shaolin shell.
 One might check out our Rou Gong section on another page and this set of movements known as Soft Boxing which are basically a combination of Chi Kung and selected Shaolin striking and kicking movement.
-Demonstraed by Liu himself.
+Demonstrated by Liu himself.

 VCD#760 Shaolin Eagle Claw Boxing

 Not a beginning form.
 Intermediate to advanced.
 The actions here are somewhat more sophisticated than the resurrected forms we are seeing in these series.
 More lively, too.
-Hand flowers abound, as do body inclinations and unsuual striking angles.
+Hand flowers abound, as do body inclinations and unusual striking angles.
 This form almost appears to have the angular deviation of Mantis without the hook hands.
 It introduces a bit of the tipsy feeling - not drunken style - which SHOULD be one characteristic of advanced Shaolin.
-Much Eagle boxing is theatrical but this is traditional with the Eagle suplemental to true actions, not just a pose.
+Much Eagle boxing is theatrical but this is traditional with the Eagle supplemental to true actions, not just a pose.

 VCD#761 Shaolin Single Dagger #1